A Tradition of Excellence

 Southern Bible Institute & College is located at 7200 South Hampton Road in Dallas, Texas, and sits on twelve acres of scenic property in the southern sector of the city of Dallas.
 The campus consists of the main facility which houses all classrooms, Fox Chapel, student connection break room, computer lab, administrative offices, and reference library.
 This library exists to support the challenging learning outcomes of our rigorous academic program.

-DFW presents great opportunities for SBI’s biblical higher education growth.
-SBI has proven stability for the long term with 86 years of uninterrupted operation and no factional splits over doctrinal matters or ministry practice.
-SBI has never wavered from its biblical and theological stance by offering a traditional curriculum supportive of biblical higher education for those who hold the inerrant Word of God as their rule of faith and practice.
+DFW presents great opportunities for SBIC’s biblical higher education growth.
+SBIC has proven stability for the long term with 90 years of uninterrupted operation and no factional splits over doctrinal matters or ministry practice.
+SBIC has never wavered from its biblical and theological stance.
+Faculty offer a traditional curriculum supportive of biblical higher education for those who hold the inerrant and infallible Word of God as their rule of faith and practice.

-THE SBI EXPERIENCE
+THE SBIC EXPERIENCE